Is Oklahoma a Good Place To Live?

 Overview

-Pros of living in Oklahoma
+Pros of Living in Oklahoma

 Oklahoma is one of the cheapest and most affordable states to live in.
 According to the World Population Review, Oklahoma’s Cost of Living Index is 85.7, lower than the national average.
 This means that living in Oklahoma costs approximately 14.3 percent less than the national average.
 It's an excellent option for individuals and families seeking to save money while maintaining a high quality of life.